 Yes, you can.
 Not a problem.
 You can use a Upromise account to help you save for any educational goal.

 Yes.
 We have many members who are helping multiple children, grandchildren, family, and friends save for college.

 When you join Upromise, you open a Upromise account.
 Once you’ve started making purchases with our partners, your cash back earnings from those purchases are automatically deposited in that account.

 Your Upromise account does not earn interest, but you can easily transfer your earnings to other accounts to grow your college savings.
-For example, you can link your Upromise account to a Upromise GoalSaver Account1 that earns interest and a 10% annual match on your earnings.1,2 Or link your Upromise account to an eligible student loan to help pay it down.3
+You may also link your Upromise account to an eligible student loan to help pay it down.1

 No. Your Upromise earnings accumulate without interest in your Upromise account.

 Upromise was created to help families save and pay for education.
 However, you can use your earnings any way you’d like.
 It’s your money.